 The CFS department cannot award a degree unless faculty have seen you working effectively with young children in practicum.
-Thus, 100% on-line students will be video-taping themselves in action with young children during practicum to share with their practicum teachers on-line.
+Thus, 100% online students will be video-taping themselves in action with young children during practicum to share with their practicum teachers online.

-Please check out the on-line learning information at the NHTI website to see if you are a good candidate for an on-line class.
+Please check out the online learning information at the NHTI website to see if you are a good candidate for an online class.

-1. NHTI placement testing; and

-2. Satisfactory interview with Child and Family Studies program faculty;
+- NHTI placement testing (see NOTE below); and - Satisfactory interview with Child and Family Studies program faculty;